 Growing long healthy hair is hard work for all of us who are not naturally blessed with the best locks.
-Everyone’s hair grows at a different speed, on average hair on the scalp grows about 0.3-0.4 mm/day or about 6 inches per year.
-At any given time, all our hair is in various stages of growth and shedding.
+Everyone’s hair grows at a different speed.
+On average, hair on the scalp grows about 0.3-0.4 mm/day or about 6 inches per year.
+At any given time, all of our hair is in various stages of growth and shedding.
 For most people, their hair grows, but it’s dull and dry.

-Here are 10 reasons why your hair isn’t growing longer and healthier:
+Here are 10 reasons why your hair isn’t growing longer:

 Blow dryers, curlers, and straighteners are great for taming your locks but on the other side, some damage is being done.
 Regular use of heat is a major cause of brittle and dry hair.
 Limit the use of hot tools and let your hair dry naturally.
 Minimize the use of heat by trying heat free hairstyles.
 Make sure to apply a heat protectant before using heat on your hair.

 Staying clean is super important but having oily hair is actually good.
 Washing your hair every day strips your hair from natural essential oils.
 These oils keep your hair healthy and promote growth.
 Over washing causes your scalp to produce more oil, resulting in greasy hair and scalp, which isn’t good.
 Try to wash your hair 2-3 times a week.
 Use a dry shampoo in between to absorb excess oil.

 Your hair grows from the root, so the tips are the oldest part of your hair, lacking nourishment.
 When the ends get dry, the hair shaft splits in two or sometimes three.
 Once you get split ends, you cannot repair them.
 The only solution is to get a trim.
 If your hair is prone to split ends, make sure to moisturize the ends of your hair with a few drops of coconut oil or Argan oil before bedtime.
 Apply conditioner after shampoo.